As an Amazon Associate we earn from qualifying purchases.

 Since sweet potatoes are harder to cut than normal potatoes, having a strong cutter is really important because it allows you to apply more pressure and force without the risk of breaking the machine.

-It’s also our favorite model because it comes with the most blade options out of all the ones we reviewed.
+It’s also my favorite model because it comes with the most blade options out of all the ones I reviewed.
 The New Star Foodservice 38408 comes with 5 interchangeable stainless steel blades, giving you variety for how thick or thin you want to cut your sweet potatoes.
 The blade sizes include 1/4-Inch, 3/8-Inch, 1/2-Inch, 6-wedge, and 8-wedge.

 A big advantage to this fry cutter is that it comes with suctioned feet, and you also have the option to mount it to a table or wall.
 By having the option to suction or mount it to a surface, this tool can be used on practically any surface, and the amount of force you apply to it can be more than some of the other models.